JNet: performance

 ListenerShallManageEventfilter for high-event-rate sources where only a subset of events require full processing:- First gate (

-ListenerShallManageEventIndexWithData) — inspect raw data before deciding: ~70 ns withbyIndex = true. - Name-based variants (
+ListenerShallManageEventIndexWithData) — raw data available for inspection before handler dispatch: ~144–152 ns withbyIndex = true. - Name-based variants (

 ListenerShallManageEventName,ListenerShallManageEventNameWithData) are available when filtering by event name is more convenient; they add the cost ofConvertListenerEventIndexToEventName.